Scott and Amy Turner

 So, you're asking. . .
 How can I become a member?
 What does it include?

-Membership is $25 for the entire season and gives you access to our fields dawn to dark.
+Membership is $25 for the entire season and -- once we give the go-ahead that the fields are open -- gives you access to our fields dawn to dark.
 You still pay for your berries by the pound, but we know you'll love the peacefulness and convenience of coming when you want.
 All the details on joining are here: Membership and u-pick details

 What is your price per pound for upick?
 Our organic u-pick berries are $2.70/lb.
-And it will be the same price for members whenever they come out and for the public on public opening days.
+And it will be the same price for members whenever they come out and for the public if we have any public opening days.

 Our number one goal is that food grown responsibly on our farm reaches local eaters.We are trying every way we can think to keep this food coming, SUSTAINABLY.